Topics:

 Caution: after a vinyl liner has been installed for three or more years, it rapidly shrinks and becomes brittle once water is removed.
 We’ve seen cases where people have drained a pool to remove wrinkles and the liner split and became so brittle you could crack it like glass.

-If you’re going to attempt to remove wrinkles from an older vinyl liner, we suggest doing it very quickly at temperatures above 70°F (21°C).
+If you’re going to attempt to remove wrinkles from an older above-ground vinyl liner, we suggest doing it very quickly at temperatures above 70°F (21°C).
 The warm temperature helps soften the liner.
 Drain the water, get the wrinkles out, and refill the pool as quickly as possible.

 If you’re in the market for a new inground pool and the idea of fighting wrinkles and other liner issues sounds like more trouble than it’s worth, maybe you should consider a fiberglass pool as an alternative.